Business insurance protects what you’ve worked hard to build

 - Who would control your business?

-- Could you work with a new, possibly unknown, person if they inherited a shareholding? – would they want a say running the business?
+- Could you work with a new, possibly unknown, person if they inherited a shareholding?
+Would they want a say in the running of the business?

 - Do you and your partners or fellow shareholders have the funds to buy out your partner or their estate?

 To solve the potential issues mentioned above, typically a robust buy-sell agreement is best to be supported by insurance to an agreed value on each business owners interest, as determined by an annual valuation.
 For example, if a business is equally owned by two owners and is valued at $300,000, the sum insured on the life of each business owner may be recommended to be $150,000.
 Annual reviews will ensure the sums always reflect the market value of the business.
 Of course, it’s best to confirm this with an adviser.